artainmo/ft_containers-unittest/README.md

 Solution is to not check in the end but after each test and only write errors to files, max number errors before quiting.<br>

 Combination of tests are generated based on different container objects.<br>

+### NOT TESTED
+To test vector container correctly set its buffer_size to 10.<br>
+Allocator_type.<br>
+Undefined behavior; unintialized memory, SIGABORT, SEGFAULT, ...<br>
+Max size as you can have different answer than real one.
+You must be able to explain, your own implementation of it.<br>
+Destructor is not tested and memeory leaks are not tested.<br>
+Special types like std::string.